CVS to offer COVID-19 vaccinations in Maine beginning April 14

 WOONSOCKET, R.I. — CVS corporate announced on Monday it will offer COVID-19 vaccinations to those eligible in Maine at 10 locations beginning on Wednesday, April 14.

-Signup for an appointment can be booked beginning Tuesday at CVS.com or contact customer service at (800) 746-7287.
+Sign-up for an appointment can be booked beginning Tuesday at CVS.com or by calling customer service at (800) 746-7287.

 The 10 locations include: